synxty/idea/world.md

 ### Bionyx: Univium’s Biome

-Born from the isolation of biological energies unleashed by the cataclysmic explosion that fractured **Anarkya**, **Bionyx** is a lush and vibrant area teeming with life and natural beauty.
+Born from the isolation of biological forces unleashed by the cataclysmic explosion that fractured **Anarkya**, **Bionyx** is a lush and vibrant area teeming with life and natural beauty.
 It encompasses dense forests, expansive plains, vast oceans, and even volcanic and glacial areas, creating a dynamic environment rich in contrasts.
 The region features small settlements that blend seamlessly with the natural surroundings, promoting sustainability and harmony with nature.
 These communities serve as hubs for interaction and resource gathering, while the wilderness remains largely untouched, fostering a deep connection with the environment.
 This balance makes **Bionyx** a vital and cherished part of **Univium**, embodying the essence of life and nature.

 ### Cosmyn: Univium’s Cosmic Expanse